Inner North London

 Alcohol, drug and medication related deaths Hospital Death (Clinical Procedures and medical management) related deaths Mental Health related deaths

-Concerns summary Inadequate patient consent regarding Olanzapine depot injection risks, insufficient observation protocols post-injection, and failures in medication change approval processes including SOAD checks, risked fatal Post Injection Syndrome.
+Concerns summary (AI summary) Inadequate patient consent regarding Olanzapine depot injection risks, insufficient observation protocols post-injection, and failures in medication change approval processes including SOAD checks, risked fatal Post Injection Syndrome.

 Miranda Avanzi